'pdl' Dialect

 and specify

-the rewrite of a pdl.pattern
+the main rewrite of a pdl.pattern

-, on the specified root operation.
+, on the optional root operation.
 The

 rewrite is specified either via a string name (name

-) to an external
+) to a native

 rewrite function, or via the region body.
 The rewrite region, if specified,

-parameters and a set of additional positional values defined within the
+, and takes a set of additional

 Example: